Article: Breast cancer risk for transgender men with inherited mutations

 Why is this article important?

 Like many other marginalized populations, LGBTQIA+ people face and are often overlooked when it comes to health care and research about medical conditions, and trans, nonbinary, and gender expansive people often face even higher .
 There are an estimated 1.5 million transgender people in the United States, and little information related to the cancer risk and cancer care in this community is available.
-This is especially true for people who have an inherited mutation that increases their risk of breast cancer.
+This is especially true for people who have an that increases their risk of breast cancer.
 Little to no research has led to a lack of guidelines to help trans people make medical decisions related to their cancer risk.
 The authors of this article discuss medical decisions related to breast cancer risk for transgender men with a or mutation.

 Breast cancer risk in transgender men with a mutation